 A claim serves as a means for a claimant to open up a legal process, showing that the action of the defendant had endangered their life or their property in the past or present.

-- Medical negligence mistakes committed by the doctor or hospital before, during and after the medical process is completed.
+- Mistakes or errors committed by the doctor or hospital before, during and after the medical process is completed.